Season III: Sudden Death

 “Who is moving them?”
 Lyrra asked.
 “Who has the reach for this?”

-“Someone with patience,” Eloise said.
-“Someone who expects a kingdom to rot from the inside before it falls.”
+“Someone who has been willing to wait,” Eloise said.
+“Someone who expects a kingdom to hollow from the inside before they need to touch the walls.”

 Lyrra kept her voice low.
 “Maximo warned you before Southport.
 He said the supply ledgers were lying.”